Menu

 ITINERARY:

-• DAY 3 - DAY 5, Wednesday, July 31st - Friday, August 2nd: 3 days to rest, acclimate, climb and descend the Kain Face to the summit of Robson, weather being agreeable.
+• DAY 4 - DAY 7, Wednesday, Aug 5th - Saturday, August 8th: Rest, acclimate, climb and descend the Kain Face to the summit of Robson, weather being agreeable.
 Exact itinerary depends upon conditions, weather, and our team.
 Other routes we can climb from the same base camp are the Ice Arete (AD, 5.4) on Resplendent and the SE Ridge (PD+) on The Helmet.

 IMPORTANT INFORMATION: